Estimating Mixed Memberships with Sharp Eigenvector Deviations: Main results

 \section{Main results}

-We want to prove that the sample-based estimates $\hat{\bTheta}$, $\hat{\bB}$ and $\hat{\rho}$ concentrate around the corresponding population parameters $\bTheta$, $\bB$, and $\rho$.
-This can be easily done by applying the theoretical result from~\citep{gillis2014fast} which essentially guarantees that the pure nodes picked using SPA are close to the true pure nodes as long as each of the input data-points are close to their population counterpart, which lies on a simplex.
-In our case, the input data points are the rows $\hV_i$ of the matrix $\hV\in\R^{n\times K}$, comprising the top-$K$ eigenvectors of $\bA$.
-Existing techniques like the Davis-Kahan Theorem~\citep{yu2015useful} show the convergence of empirical eigenvectors to their (rotated) population counterpart, but they only provide convergence in the Frobenius norm $\|\bV-\hat{\bV}\bO\|_F$ or the operator norm $\|\bV\bV^T-\hat{\bV}\hat{\bV}^T\|$.
-These translate into loose bounds on the rows of $\hat{\bV}$.
+We want to prove that the sample-based estimates $\hat{\bTheta}$, $\hat{\bB}$ and $\hat{\rho}$ concentrate around their population counterparts, respectively, $\bTheta$, $\bB$, and $\rho$.
+By Lemma~\ref{lem:v-theta}, this requires concentration of the rows of the empirical eigenvector matrix $\hat{\bV}$ to the population counterpart $\bV$.
+Existing techniques like the Davis-Kahan Theorem~\citep{yu2015useful} only provide convergence in the Frobenius norm $\|\bV-\hat{\bV}\bO\|_F$ (for some rotation matrix $\bO$) or the operator norm $\|\bV\bV^T-\hat{\bV}\hat{\bV}^T\|$.
+These lead to loose bounds on the rows of $\hat{\bV}$.
 Other existing techniques~\citep{BalaSpec2011, Athreya2016,mao2017} can be applied to show that rows of $\hat{\bV}$ have $\tilde{O}_P(1/\sqrt{n\rho^2})$ relative error, but this is only meaningful when the degree grows faster than square root of $n$, i.e. the dense degree regime.

-We are able to show that $\|\be_i^T(\vh\vh^T-\bV\bV^T)\|/\|\be_i^T(\bV\bV^T)\|=\tilde{O}_P(1/\sqrt{n\rho})$ (Corollary~\ref{cor:entrywise}).
-Thus, the row-wise relative eigenvector deviation converges to zero even when average degree only grows faster than the logarithm of $n$.
-This requires a subtle argument which uses Kato's contour integration technique~\citep{oliveira2009concentration}), combined with a derivation of delocalization properties of the population eigenvectors (i.e., each element of the matrix $\bV$ has order $1/\sqrt{n}$), and path counting arguments.
-While we prove row-wise bounds on the $n\times n$ projection matrix $\vh\vh^T$ corresponding to the empirical eigenvectors, we also show that both Algorithms~\ref{alg:prune} and~\ref{alg:nmf-mmsb-pure-res} return the same set of pure nodes whether we invoke them with $\hv\hv^T$ or $\hv$ (Lemma~\ref{lem:vvt-v-equiv}).

-It may seem that the rest of the analysis is straightforward via a simple use of existing results from~\citep{gillis2014fast}.
-These results guarantee that when the input data-points are close to their population counterparts lying on a possibly rotated and scaled simplex, the SPA algorithm returns nearly pure nodes or corners.
-This immediately also provides convergence guarantees on $\hat{\bB}$ and $\hat{\bTheta}$.

-The row-wise eigenvector bounds also enables us to provide $\tilde{O}(1/\sqrt{n\rho})$ rates of convergence on $\hat{\btheta}_i$.
-This is analogous to strong consistency in clustering, and to our knowledge the first such result for detecting mixed memberships.
+We show that, under a broad parameter regime, the suitably defined relative deviation of any row of $\hat{\bV}$ from its population counterpart, converges to zero when average degree only grows faster than the poly-logarithm of $n$.